 Cinema exhibitors were responsive to the local demand for leisure facilities on the new estates.
 In July 1956, Kine Weekly reported that Curran Theatres were awaiting completion of the Alpha in Rathcoole: 'This is the first of three which should be built in the next two years.
-The others are a 1,600-seater at Andersontown and a 1,300-seater at Cregagh, Belfast'.50 While the latter were never constructed, the 918-seat Alpha opened in April 1957 under the ownership of a newly registered company, Rathcoole (Entertainments) Ltd. Its opening night featured a screening of The Caine Mutiny (US, 1954) and a personal appearance of celebrity pin-up and actress Sabrina.51 Kine Weekly reported that the Alpha 'is in the middle of a new housing estate with a present population of about 6,000.
-The area has a potential population of 10,000 to 12,000'.52 The cinema's opening night a 'shopping centre has already been established, excellent churches have been provided, and now comes the opening of this beautiful cinema'.53 Reports
+The others are a 1,600-seater at Andersontown and a 1,300-seater at Cregagh, Belfast'.'
+While the latter were never constructed, the 918-seat Alpha opened in April 1957 under the ownership of a newly registered company, Rathcoole (Entertainments) Ltd. Its opening night featured a screening of The Caine Mutiny (US, 1954) and a personal appearance of celebrity pin-up and actress Sabrina.'
+Kine Weekly reported that the Alpha 'is in the middle of a new housing estate with a present population of about 6,000.
+The area has a potential population of 10,000 to 12,000'.'
+The cinema's opening night programme acknowledged the distance from Belfast city centre stating that a 'shopping centre has already been established, excellent churches have been provided, and now comes the opening of this beautiful cinema'.'
+Reports